 Shubhang Bhatnagar

-Hi, I am Shubhang Bhatnagar, a third year PhD student in the Computer Vision and Robotics Laboratory at the University of Illinois Urbana-Champaign.
+Hi, I am Shubhang Bhatnagar, a fourth year PhD student in the Computer Vision and Robotics Laboratory at the University of Illinois Urbana-Champaign.
 I am grateful to be advised by Prof. Narendra Ahuja .

 Broadly, I am interested in computer vision, machine learning and their applications.